By Madeline Bocaro

 * The Healing Power of Water, Masaru Emoto

 Yoko believes that the still water in the half-empty glass on her Season of Glass album cover appears to be sad, reflecting Masaru Emoto’s experiments and studies on the emotions and memory of water.
+On the back cover, the glass is full.

 My Story: Shattered.
 Season of Glass